Deep Lake: a Lakehouse for Deep Learning: Performance Benchmarks

-We take ImageNet dataset \cite{imagenet_cvpr09} and store it on AWS S3 \iftrue \cite{s3} \fi as original and Deep Lake format.
+Since Deep Lake was built to be cloud-first, in this and next section we demonstrate the benefits it provides for training models on the cloud.
+We take ImageNet dataset \cite{imagenet_cvpr09} and store it on AWS S3 \iftrue \cite{s3} \fi as original and Tensor Storage Format.
 The dataset contains 1.2 million images and labels in total 150GB.
-Deep Lake achieves virtually similar training performance as if the data was local to the machine.
+Deep Lake achieves virtually similar training performance as if the data were local to the machine.
 This saves up to 4x GPU compute time and cost as shown in Fig. \ref{fig:imagenet_training}

-\subsubsection{Distributed training of a large multi-modal dataset}
+\subsection{Distributed training of a large multi-modal dataset}

 As a second experiment, we take LAION dataset \cite{schuhmannlaion} containing 400M image-text pairs and train CLIP \cite{radford2021learning}, image-text embedding model with 1 billion parameters.
 The original dataset is a table of Parquet files with a column of image URLs.
-Fetching the data using the LAION toolkit takes 100 hours and only 6 hours to ingest into Deep Lake dataset on S3.
-The dataset download from the source took 100 hours, while ingestion to Deep Lake format took only 6 hours, totaling 1.9TB in size.
+The dataset download from the source took 100 hours, while ingestion to Tensor Storage format took only 6 hours, totaling 1.9TB in size.
 The dataset has been stored on AWS in the US-east region while training GPU machine in the US-central region.
 As shown on Fig. \ref{fig:laion_training} Deep Lake achieves high GPU utilization by streaming 5,100 images/s into 16 Nvidia A100 GPUs while without model up to 80,000 images/s per machine on the same region.